ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartmeter/README.md

 When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to our own Sentry server hosted in germany.
 When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
 This allows Sentry to group errors and show how many unique users are affected by such an error.
 All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog

+### 3.2.0 (2021-01-24)
+* (Apollon77) Add new protocolSmlInputEncoding option for SML protocol.
+With this also ascii or base64 based encodings (e.g. with TCP transports) are possible.

 ### 3.1.9 (2021-01-22)
 * (Apollon77) optimize stop handling (Sentry IOBROKER-SMARTMETER-10)